danholodak/Fruit-Loops/ReadMe.md

 ## But how does it all work?

-The logic behind selecting a note is pretty simple
+### The logic behind selecting a note is pretty simple:
 ```javascript
 handleClick(){
         this.audio.play()